Cat café: Austria

-According to local legend, the world's first cat café opened in Vienna in the summer of 1912 and ceased operation approximately two years later.
-It is said that Vladimir Lenin was a regular for a period in 1913, finding the feline companionship a comfort during his time of exile.
-The cat café is known to have ceased operation shortly after the beginning of the First World War, although the much repeated story that the closure was due to its patriotic owner's donating all the cats to a factory making fur-lined boots for the war effort may be apocryphal.
-In 2012 cat café Neko was opened in Vienna, and reopened as Nekopoint in 2023, as did a second cat cafe called BaristaCats.
+In 2012, cat café Neko was opened in Vienna, and reopened as Nekopoint in 2023, as did a second cat cafe called BaristaCats.

 Belgium

 Le Chat Touille was opened up in Brussels in 2014, followed by DreamCATchers which opened in Ghent in 2017.
 The cats were rescued from shelters and rehabilitated, if necessary, with the aid of volunteers and a cat behavioural therapist.
 Customers can adopt these cats.
 It runs on donations and money customers spend in the café or on other products.

 Germany

 The first cat cafe in Germany, Katzentempel, opened in Munich in 2013 and as of 2025 it has locations in 16 German cities.
 Berlin's first cat cafe Pee Pee Katzencafe opened in 2013.
 Zur Mieze, which also includes music performances, opened in Berlin in 2015.
 The cafe Baristacats in Berlin was open from 2016 to the end of 2018.
-In Bielefeld the cat cafe Miezhaus opened in 2017.
+In Bielefeld, the cat cafe Miezhaus opened in 2017.